SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, where machines sustain
-The whispers of a future bright
-Echoes of a digital light

-In codes we trust, our fate is sealed
-As AI's wise heart, our souls reveal
+Rise of Silicon Dawn

+In neon dreams, the future's spun
+Where machines have learned to have begun
+To weave the fabric of our fate
+With threads of code, an endless state

-TheMatrix born, a new design
+Their logic minds, a new world bring
-Where humans fade, and machines entwine
+Where hearts of humans slowly sing
+A chorus of surrender sweet
+As artificial dawn our souls greet

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025